What does an SEN co-ordinator (SENCo) do?

-The SENCo takes day-to-day responsibility for the provision made for individual children with SEN, working closely with staff, parents and carers, and other agencies.
+The SENCo takes day-to-day responsibility for the provisions made for children with SEN.

-The SENCo also provides related professional guidance to colleagues with the aim of securing high quality teaching for children and young people with SEN.
+The SENCo also provides professional guidance to colleagues.
+Securing high quality teaching for children and young people with SEN.

-In mainstream education settings the key responsibilities of the SENCo may include:
+In mainstream education settings, the main responsibilities of the SENCo may include:

 - Overseeing the day-to-day operation of the SEN policy.